gvwilson/sdxpy/src/vm/index.md

 depends:
 -   interp
 -   binary
-status: "awaiting revision"
+status: "revised 2023-08-15"
 ---

-There was still a lot of magic in our interpreter in [%x interp %], so this chapter builds something that mimics real hardware more closely.
+The interpreter in [%x interp %] relied on Python to do most of the actual work.
+The standard version of Python is implemented in C, and relies on C's operators to add numbers, index arrays, and so on, but C is compiled to instructions for a particular processor.
+Each operation in the little language of [%x interp %] is therefore expanded by several layers of software to become something that hardware can actually run.
+To show how that lower layer works, this chapter builds a simulator of a small computer.
-If you want to dive deeper,
-have a look at the game [%i "Human Resource Machine" url="human_resource_machine" %].
+If you want to dive deeper into programming at this level, have a look at the game [%i "Human Resource Machine" url="human_resource_machine" %].

 ## Architecture {: #vm-arch}